zx80/flask-simple-auth/docs/RECIPES.md

 clear password to the authentication server to check whether it is accepted.
 To do that:

-- create a new password checking function which will do that.
+- create a new password checking function:

   ```python
   def check_login_password_with_AD_server(login: str, password: str) -> bool|None: